sansomlab/tenx/README.md

-<span style="color:red">**Please note that these pipelines are no longer in development or use by our group.
-We recommend to use instead the pipelines in our "cellhub" repository.
-Please see: https://cellhub.readthedocs.io/en/latest/ repository for more information.**</span>
+**Please note that these pipelines are no longer in development or use by our group**.
+We recommend to use instead the pipelines in our **"cellhub"** repository.
+Please see: https://cellhub.readthedocs.io/en/latest/ for more information.

 # tenx